Crohn’s Disease: What You Need To Know About Diagnosis & Treatment

-Crohn’s Disease is a chronic inflammatory bowel disease (IBD) that affects the lining of the digestive tract, leading to inflammation, pain, and other debilitating symptoms.
+Crohn’s Disease is a chronic Inflammatory Bowel Disease (IBD) that affects the lining of the digestive tract, leading to inflammation, pain, and other debilitating symptoms.
 It can affect any part of the gastrointestinal tract, from the mouth to the anus, but most commonly affects the small intestine and colon.
-Managing Crohn’s requires a combination of lifestyle changes, medications, and sometimes surgery to control symptoms and prevent complications.
+Managing Crohn’s Disease requires a combination of lifestyle changes, medications, and sometimes surgery to control symptoms and prevent complications.

 What is Crohn’s Disease?

-Crohn’s Disease is a long-term condition characterized by inflammation of the gastrointestinal (GI) tract, which can cause a range of symptoms like abdominal pain, severe diarrhea, fatigue, and weight loss.
+Crohn’s Disease is a long-term condition characterized by inflammation of the Gastrointestinal Tract (GI), which can cause a range of symptoms like abdominal pain, severe diarrhea, fatigue, and weight loss.
 The inflammation can spread deep into the layers of the bowel, leading to complications such as blockages, abscesses, or fistulas.

 Types of Crohn’s Disease

-• Ileocolitis: The most common type, affecting the end of the small intestine (ileum) and part of the colon.
+• Ileocolitis: The most common type of disease, affecting the end of the small intestine (ileum) and part of the colon.

-• Gastroduodenal Crohn’s: Inflammation affects the stomach and the beginning of the small intestine (duodenum).
+• Gastroduodenal Crohn’s Disease: Inflammation that affects the stomach and the beginning of the small intestine (duodenum).

 • Jejunoileitis: Patchy areas of inflammation in the upper half of the small intestine.